Antisemitism: Evolution of usage

 In the aftermath of the Kristallnacht pogrom in 1938, German propaganda minister Goebbels announced: "The German people is anti-Semitic.
 It has no desire to have its rights restricted or to be provoked in the future by parasites of the Jewish race."

 After 1945 victory of the Allies over Nazi Germany, and particularly after the full extent of the Nazi genocide against the Jews became known, the term antisemitism acquired pejorative connotations.
 This marked a full circle shift in usage, from an era just decades earlier when "Jew" was used as a pejorative term.
 Yehuda Bauer wrote in 1984: "There are no anti-Semites in the world ...
 Nobody says, 'I am anti-Semitic.'
 You cannot, after Hitler.
 The word has gone out of fashion."

 The term has been described as confusing, for in modern usage Semitic designates a language group, not a race.
 In this sense, the term is a misnomer, since there are many speakers of Semitic languages (e.g., Arabs, Ethiopians, and Assyrians) who are not the objects of antisemitic prejudices, while there are many Jews who do not speak Hebrew, a Semitic language.
-Though antisemitism could be construed as prejudice against people who speak other Semitic languages, this is not how the term is commonly used.
+Though antisemitism could be construed as prejudice against people who speak Semitic languages, this is not how the term is commonly used.